Get to Know Jim

 Jim’s upbringing and life experiences have shaped his perspectives.
 Both of his parents dedicated their lives to education, teaching children in the public school system.
 To earn money to go to UNC, Jim worked hard as a busboy at the local Senior Center, had a paper route and mowed neighbors’ yards.

-As an undergraduate at UNC, he learned how to create and grow companies.
+As an undergraduate at the University of North Carolina, he learned how to create and grow companies.
 Jim helped build one of the largest student tour companies in North America after selling his business in 2005.
-After receiving his degree from UNC, he earned an MBA from the University of Tennessee, graduating as Valedictorian with highest honors, and also earned a Masters in Management from George Washington University.
+After receiving his undergraduate degree from UNC, he earned an MBA from the University of Tennessee, graduating as Valedictorian with highest honors, and also earned a Masters in Management from George Washington University.

 After a brush with Stage 2 melanoma, Jim became committed to leading a healthy lifestyle.
-Both Jim and his wife Susan have become exercise enthusiasts and Jim has run 20+ marathons as well as two 100-mile Ultramarathons.
+Both Jim and his wife Susan have become exercise enthusiasts and Jim has run 20+ marathons as well as multiple 50 & 100-mile Ultramarathons.

-Over the past 25 years, Jim has wandered through the remotest villages on the planet across 160+ countries and six continents, interacting with the disadvantaged first hand.
+Over the past 25 years, Jim has wandered through the remotest villages on the planet across 173 countries (of the 193 UN recognized countries), interacting with the world’s disadvantaged first hand.
 Sleeping in grass huts in Nicaragua, building rooms and schools in rural Costa Rica, comforting the unwanted children in India’s orphanages, exploring distant villages in Africa, Asia and the Middle East, and working adjacent to and serving the homeless in our own community – have dramatically shaped his perspectives.
 These experiences have inspired him to act locally, advocating for those in need in our own communities.

 Education is Jim’s passion.
-He is on the faculty at UNC’s Kenan-Flagler Business School, teaching undergraduate students at UNC how to create new for-profit and non-profit ventures.
-He has served on the Public School Foundation for four years, supporting our teachers and schools.
+He has been on the faculty at UNC’s Kenan-Flagler Business School since 2010, teaching undergraduate students at UNC how to create new for-profit and non-profit ventures.
+He has served on the Public School Foundation since 2008, supporting our teachers and schools.